17 Bellingara Rd, Sylvania, NSW, 2224

 In Stage 5 the historical attention is placed on Australia.
 In particular, the course examines the history of the Twentieth Century as it impacted on the lives of Australians.
 The students have an opportunity to investigate significant individuals, events or political developments from the past.
 The social and cultural history of the country is considered in the light of war and peacetime.

 History Mystery & Forensics gives students the opportunity to become the Crime Scene Investigator, the Detective, the active Australian citizen and the Forensic Archaeologist.
-Students investigate topics such as: Who was Jack the Ripper?, Unsolved Australian Mysteries- Azaria Chamberlain, The Pyjama Girl, The Strange Deaths of the Ancient Egyptian Rulers, Shipwrecks and Maritime Archaeology.
+Students investigate topics such as: Who was Jack the Ripper?
+Australian Mysteries such as The disappearance of Azaria Chamberlain, The Grahame Thorne kidnapping, Shipwrecks and Maritime Archaeology.

 Commerce is a practical, academic, highly challenging subject.
-The study of Commerce allows students to be better prepared for the study of Economics and Business Studies in the senior years.
-Economics and Business Studies are very important subjects in the Higher School Certificate and help students understand real life issues concerning Running a Business and contemporary Economic issues.
+The study of Commerce allows students to be better prepared for the study of Economics, Legal Studies and Business Studies in the senior years of schooling.
+These subjects help students develop employability skills and to understand real life issues concerning running a business, financial management, their roles and responsibilities within the law and contemporary economic and employment issues.

 Students learn about the world of work and the changing nature of the workplace.
 They explore both paid and unpaid work and the range of education, employment and training opportunities available to them in the future.
 Students identify their interests, abilities and values to help work out future goals as they develop their individual career path.

-Ancient History encourages students to examine a variety of archaeological and written evidence and formulate opinions based on their investigations.
+A good knowledge of World History provides a crucial understanding of the central issues that dominate modern life because they have roots in the past, and even the Ancient past.
+Ancient History is a key starting point in understanding the journey and development of mankind, from these early times into the Middle Ages and onto Modern Times.
+Ancient civilisations like Egypt, Greece, Persia and Rome, among others, are foundation stones and a major part of the study of Ancient History.
+This subject encourages students to examine a variety of archaeological and written evidence and formulate opinions based on their investigations.
 Students have the opportunity to inquire into Ancient Societies, Events, Groups and Personalities drawn from a wide range of case studies, civilisations and time periods.

-Through the study of Business Studies students will be able to more effectively and responsibly participate in the decision making processes of running a business.
+Through the study of Business Studies students will learn about the different areas that together form today’s business world and be able to more effectively and responsibly participate in the decision making processes of running a business.
 They will develop skills, which will enhance their understanding of the dynamic nature of business and the global world within which it operates.

 Economics allows students to understand and appreciate the structures, institutions and processes of economic systems.
 They will develop an appreciation of the alternative approaches to decision-making processes and develop a continuing interest in contemporary economic problems and aspects of their social and political environment.